bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/r/RailPadStiffness_26aYV31ZvC_QTcssV9r4Tb/Documentation.md

-Indicates the stiffness of a rail pad
+Indicates the stiffness of a rail pad.